Skip to content

 #

 By default, Variable inherits its color from the surrounding context.
 Pass a color prop (or wrap it in any element with a color style) to recolor it.
-The border and fallback background are derived from the resolved text color in OKLCH, so any color value works — semantic text tokens (e.g. text.primary, text.danger), palette tokens (e.g. purple.base, red.600), or raw CSS colors.
+The border and filter-cell backgrounds are derived from the resolved text color in OKLCH, so any color value works — semantic text tokens (e.g. text.primary, text.danger), palette tokens (e.g. purple.base, red.600), or raw CSS colors.

 The examples below show common semantic tokens.
 Any other color from the theme — or any CSS color value — can be used the same way.